acemod/ACE3/documentation/feature/javelin.md

 4. Hold TAB over a target, it will start beeping and the constraint boxes will appear
 5. Once the beeping changes to LOCK tone, and the lock crosshairs appear, click fire without releasing tab

 CTRL+TAB is default key to change firemode (configurable as a key)

+# Dependencies
+List of modules that must be present for this module to work.